Popular Renewal

-Popular Renewal (Spanish: Renovación Popular, RP) is a Peruvian conservative political party.
+Popular Renewal (Spanish: Renovación Popular, RP) is a conservative Right-wing Peruvian political party.
 Founded in 2020, the party is the successor of the former National Solidarity Party founded and led by former Lima Mayor Luis Castañeda Lossio.
 Following its poor results at the 2020 snap parliamentary election, leader Rafael López Aliaga announced the party's re-foundation under the Popular Renewal.

 History

 As Rafael López Aliaga was elected in mid-2019 as Secretary General of National Solidarity following Luis Castañeda's resignation due to the pretrial detention on the Odebrecht scandal in Peru, the party shifted to a Christian conservative ideology and support for the current constitution of 1993.

 At the 2020 parliamentary election, National Solidarity received 1.5% of the popular vote, placing nineteenth out of twenty-one participating lists, thus failing to attain representation.
 Following its poor results in the election, the party underwent a formal reconstruction.
 During this period, Rafael López Aliaga formally announced his candidacy for the presidency in the 2021 general election, stating that he intended to gather all possible support from the country's conservative circles.

 Under this new platform, López Aliaga announced the dissolution of National Solidarity, effectively re-founding the party under the name Popular Renewal, in October 2020.
 Assuming the position of party president, he stated that the party is "re-founded with principles of solidarity and anchored in God, Christ."

 The party's name-change was officially recognized in December 2020.
 Simultaneously, López Aliaga was formally declared the party's presidential nominee for the 2021 general election, alongside Neldy Mendoza, chair of the Family and Life Institute, and Jorge Montoya, former Joint Command Chief, as his first and second running mates.
 López Aliaga affirmed that there will be no alliances with other political parties for those elections, he also announced that the proposals they give will be based on five axes: health, work, security, education and anti-corruption.

-On Election Day, Lopez Aliaga placed third in an atomize race of 18 candidates, while in the congressional election, the party gained 13 seats being the third most voted party and the fifth largest force in Congress.
+On Election Day, Lopez Aliaga placed third in a race of 18 candidates, while in the congressional election, the party gained 13 seats being the third most voted party and the fifth largest force in Congress.